The history of the War on the Hyphen is too interesting to ignore.

 The United States would not enter the war until 1917.
 However, heightened tensions between the U.S. and Germany were evident in political rhetoric and public sentiment that did not condone hyphens.

 Wilson and "America First"

-With war in Europe making travel too dangerous, the newly appointed Superintendent of National Parks had started the "See America First" campaign, designed to encourage American travelers to spend the $400,000,000 dollars normally spent abroad by, instead, visiting the growing national parks at home.
+With war in Europe making travel too dangerous, the newly appointed Superintendent of National Parks had started the "See America First" campaign, designed to encourage American travelers to spend the $400,000,000 dollars normally spent abroad by, instead, visiting national parks at home.